jghoman/awesome-apache-airflow/README.md

 # Slide deck presentations
 * [How I learned to time travel, or, data pipelining and scheduling with Airflow](https://www.slideshare.net/LauraLorenz4/how-i-learned-to-time-travel-or-data-pipelining-and-scheduling-with-airflow) - Comprehensive deck by [Laura Lorenz](https://twitter.com/lalorenz6) for why Airflow is necessary and how [Industry Dive](https://www.industrydive.com/) uses it.

+# Libraries, Hooks, Utilities
+* [fileflow](https://github.com/industrydive/fileflow) - Collection of modules to support large data transfers between Airflow operators through either local file system or S3.
+This addresses a gap where data is too large for XCOMs but too small or inconvenient for loading directly in the operator.
+Built by [Industry Dive](https://www.industrydive.com/).

 # Meetups
 * [Bay Area Apache Airflow Meetup](https://www.meetup.com/Bay-Area-Apache-Airflow-Incubating-Meetup)